House panel OKs major overhaul of Arizona K-12 funding

 “This is a huge step towards a more equitable school funding system where we pay the same amount for each child," Udall said.

-But Democrats said they first heard about it in recent weeks and only got the language of the 101 page bill and a financial impact analysis from the Legislature's budget analysts last week.
+But Democrats said they first heard about it in recent weeks and only got the language of the 101-page bill and financial impact analysis from the Legislature's budget analysts last week.

-Scott Thompson, an assistant superintendent at Mesa Public Schools, the largest district in Arizona, said school officials just learning details of the proposal are worried.
+Scott Thompson, an assistant superintendent at Mesa Public School, the largest district in Arizona, said school officials just learning details of the proposal are worried.

 “A lot of confusion, a lot of misinformation, very difficult to deal with this in a ‘striker’ moment," Thompson said, referring to the strike everything process.
 "We’re just asking for some kind of seat at the table at this point.”